COVID-19 (coronavirus) - temporary changes to our services

 If you are coming to the practice please observe a distance of 2 metres between yourself and any other patient waiting to be seen.

-If you are attending the practice for any reason, please wear a scarf to cover your mouth and nose, in order to protect yourself and others.
-If you are doing this when visiting the practice or when out and about please remember to wash your hands when you get home and to wash your scarf at 60 degrees.
+If you are attending the practice for any reason, please wear a face covering to cover your mouth and nose, in order to protect yourself and others.
+We are asking patients to continue to do this as we enter Step 4 of the government roadmap for coronavirus.

 We have a separate home visiting team each day for those with potential COVID-19 symptoms and for those who may have an increased risk from complications.